-In my blog post about the updated UK guidance on preventing early onset group B strep (GBS) disease (Hughes et al 2017), I mentioned that there was a call for all pregnant women to be provided with appropriate information about GBS to support decision making and to raise awareness of the signs and symptoms of the infection in babies.
-You can access a full-sized version of the picture here.
+Parents need good information to help them to spot the signs of infection in babies.
+I wrote about this in Group B Strep Explored.
+I also discussed it in my blog post about the updated UK guidance on preventing early onset group B strep (GBS) disease (Hughes et al 2017).
+That document called for all pregnant women to be provided with appropriate information about GBS.
+This is both to support decision making and to raise awareness of the signs and symptoms of the infection in babies.